staggeredsix/nvidia_vss_local_easy/README.md

 The VSS webui will take a little while to start.
 Be patient.
 The LLama NIM will take a little while to start, docker logs -f the container and watch it come up for happy fun times.

+NOTE : You MUST change the which GPU(s) the models run on.
+The .env file in the VSS github cloned directory must still be changed so your NGC key is availble to VSS itself.
+You can modify start_vss if you want, I'm too lazy to do this.

+To change GPU(s) in the build_* scripts :

+export LOCAL_NIM_CACHE=~/.cache/nim
+mkdir -p "$LOCAL_NIM_CACHE"
+docker run -d -it \
+--gpus '"device=0"' \       <----------- change this to whatever you need to.
+Example - I am running on two 6000 Blackwell Workstation Edition 600w boards.
+I am running this NIM on GPU 0 and have assigned the other models to GPU 1.
+--shm-size=16GB \
+-e NGC_API_KEY \
+-e NIM_LOW_MEMORY_MODE=1 -e NIM_RELAX_MEM_CONSTRAINTS=1 \
+-v "$LOCAL_NIM_CACHE:/opt/nim/.cache" \
+-u $(id -u) \
+-p 8007:8000 \
+nvcr.io/nim/meta/llama-3.1-8b-instruct:1.8.6